jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 _Movable chords_ are chord grips that can be played in any position up and down the neck, because they don't have any open strings.

+On a guitar in standard tuning, there are only five of these core movable chord shapes, which in turn form the basis of every chord it is possible to make on guitar.

 ## C shape

 The C CAGED shape has roots on the second and fifth strings.